The Spirit (1987 film): Plot

-The following day, The Spirit disguises himself as an elderly scholar and meets with P'Gell and Teasdale and lets slip that he has a copy of Sevrin's Manuscript.
-Upon The Spirit's departure, P'Gell sees Teasdale out and it's revealed that P'Gell is actually the forger and is Bruno's Girlfriend.
+The following day, The Spirit disguises himself as an elderly scholar and meets with P'Gell and Teasdale, and lets slip that he has a copy of Sevrin's Manuscript.
+Upon The Spirit's departure, P'Gell sees Teasdale out, and it's revealed that P'Gell is actually the forger and is Bruno's Girlfriend.
 The Spirit returns to Wildwood Cemetery and sends Eubie to deliver a note to the commissioner at the museum party while he deals with Bruno and two of P'Gell's henchmen.
-The fight is interrupted with the arrival of P'Gell who reveals herself as the mastermind shoots The Spirit with a tranquilizer gun and takes him to the museum basement to have him interrogated over the manuscripts location.
-The interrogation renders The Spirit unconscious and P'Gell berates Bruno for killing Sevrin when he was only supposed to steal the Manuscript.
-The Spirit unconsciously lets the word "Ellen" slip prompting P'Gell to confront Ellen at the party.
+The fight is interrupted with the arrival of P'Gell, who reveals herself as the mastermind, shoots The Spirit with a tranquilizer gun, and takes him to the museum basement to have him interrogated over the manuscripts' location.
+The interrogation renders The Spirit unconscious, and P'Gell berates Bruno for killing Sevrin when he was only supposed to steal the Manuscript.
+The Spirit unconsciously lets the word "Ellen" slip, prompting P'Gell to confront Ellen at the party.

-P'Gell captures Ellen and places her in an iron maiden which prompts The Spirit to reveal the manuscript was a ruse.
-Self-assured, P'Gell directs her men to set up a bomb which will cover up her forgery efforts by destroying the entire museum and the duplicates within.
-The Spirit manages to escape his bonds and jam the iron maiden and sets out to stop P'Gell and her men's plan.
-The Spirit deactivates the first two bombs and subdues P'Gell's henchmen leading to a skirmish between The Spirit and Bruno to get to the final bomb with The Spirit ultimately prevailing.
-The police arrive at P'Gell's estate unaware that she has already fled with the help of her butler Ricardo.
-At The Spirit's cemetery hideout, Ellen and The Spirit enjoy a drink optimistically discussing how the joint efforts of Lloyd's of London and Interpol will see the stolen artifacts recovered, with The Spirit confident that he and P'Gell will cross paths again.
+P'Gell captures Ellen and places her in an iron maiden, which prompts The Spirit to reveal that the manuscript was a ruse.
+Self-assured, P'Gell directs her men to set up a bomb that will cover up her forgery efforts by destroying the entire museum and the duplicates within.
+The Spirit manages to escape his bonds, jams the iron maiden, and sets out to stop P'Gell and her men's plan.
+The Spirit deactivates the first two bombs and subdues P'Gell's henchmen, leading to a skirmish between The Spirit and Bruno to get to the final bomb, with The Spirit ultimately prevailing.
+The police arrive at P'Gell's estate, unaware that she has already fled with the help of her butler, Ricardo.
+At The Spirit's cemetery hideout, Ellen and The Spirit enjoy a drink, optimistically discussing how the joint efforts of Lloyd's of London and Interpol will see the stolen artifacts recovered, with The Spirit confident that he and P'Gell will cross paths again.